RoboCOIN: An Open-Sourced Bimanual Robotic Data Collection for Integrated Manipulation: RoboCOIN Dataset

 \subsection{Hierarchical Capability Pyramid}

-As illustrated in Figure \ref{fig:annotation}, the hierarchical capability pyramid in RoboCOIN encompasses three levels of structured annotations: trajectory-level, segment-level, and frame-level, enabling multi-resolution learning from high-level conceptual understanding to low-level control.
+As illustrated in Figure \ref{fig:annotation}, the hierarchical capability pyramid in RoboCOIN encompasses three levels of structured annotations: \textit{trajectory-level, segment-level, and frame-level}, enabling multi-resolution learning from high-level conceptual understanding to low-level control.

-\textbf{Trajectory-level Concepts.} Trajectory-level annotations represent the concepts of a task by describing the overall scene configuration.
-This includes scene description (environment settings, object placements), and detailed attributes (e.g., color, shape, material, texture, and size).
-The resulting integrated representation supports global spatial and physical reasoning across the task sequence.
+\textbf{Trajectory-level Concepts.} Trajectory-level annotations capture task concepts by characterizing the overall scene configuration.
+This involves a description of the scene, detailing the environment settings and the placement of objects.
+The resulting unified representation enables global spatial and physical reasoning throughout the entire task sequence \cite{zhang2025dreamvla, shao2021concept2robot}.

 \textbf{Segment-level Subtasks.} Segment-level annotations decompose tasks into specific subtasks, which may temporally overlap to accommodate dual-arm operations.
 Each segment is aligned with specific video frames and includes step-by-step instructions.
 Annotations also explicitly label exception cases, such as grasping failures, to support robust error handling.
-This structured decomposition facilitates learning of temporal reasoning, task planning, and error recovery.
+This structured decomposition facilitates learning of temporal reasoning and task planning \cite{belkhale2024rt,shi2025hi}.

-\textbf{Frame-level Kinematics.} At the finest granularity, frame-level annotations describe the kinematic state for each video frame using natural language.
-This includes the motion parameters (e.g., direction, velocity, acceleration) for both arm end-effectors, and the status of grippers or dexterous hands (such as open/close state or transitioning movements).
-This high-density kinematic data enables real-time intrinsic feedback control and precise motion execution.
+\textbf{Frame-level Kinematics.} Frame-level annotations describe kinematics for each frame.
+This includes the motion parameters \textit{(e.g., direction, velocity, acceleration)} for both arm end-effectors, and the status of grippers or dexterous hands \textit{(such as open/close state or transitioning movements)}.
+This high-density kinematic data enables real-time intrinsic feedback control and precise motion execution \cite{xue2025reactive}.